Our Secret Weapon for Getting Money Back When We Shop Online

 But the company has earned a B+ through the Better Business Bureau, which notes the score might have been affected by the length of time the business has been in operation (since 2014).
 Since 2016, Paribus has been owned by Capital One, which has an A+.

 Now, Let’s Address Some Paribus Complaints

 Some folks have posted online about Paribus not finding them any refunds.
 Sometimes, that’s just the case.
 It all depends on where and how often you shop and a store’s policy.
-Remember, Paribus is made to work on your behalf, so it’s actually the stores that are (or are not) issuing refunds — not Paribus.
+Remember, the stores are actually the ones issuing the refunds — not Paribus.

 If you have any technical issues, you can always reach out to its support team.
 Additionally, if at any time you want to cancel your account and remove all information, head over to “Settings” and click “Delete Paribus Account.”

 So Will I Continue to Use Paribus?

 Because I do most of my shopping online — where prices fluctuate all the time, even within the same day — I’ve been super happy with Paribus so far.

 Honestly, the fact it’s so effortless is my favorite thing about it.